raspberrypilearning/comic-character/en/step_7.md

 ### Add a switch to the header

-You have already used `<button>` elements to trigger an event.
+You have already used `<button>` elements to trigger events.

-You need to use a checkbox (<input type="checkbox">) styled as a switch, so the user can change between colour themes.
+This time, you will use a checkbox (`<input type="checkbox">`) styled as a switch, so the user can change between colour themes.

 --- task ---